aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/aa-cvp_custom_events.rst

 CloudVision Custom Events
 ==========================
 Using the EOS Syslog function, and CVP Custom Events, CVP users can trigger custom events of any severity.
+Since EOS streams its state to CVP by way of the TerminAttr agent, this includes all of the system log messages.

-This can be done by creating a regular expression (aka regex) to detect and match an occurring log message.
+A custom event based on a specific syslog entry can be created with little more than a regular expression (aka regex) to detect and match an occurring log message.
 Or this log could be triggered by an EOS Event-Handler as part of the action.
 In this lab we will use the EOS CLI to send log messages that CVP will detect and create an Event accordingly.